Mildred Pierce

-Mildred Pierce is a psychological drama by James M. Cain published by Alfred A. Knopf in 1941.
+Mildred Pierce is a psychological hardboiled novel by James M. Cain published by Alfred A. Knopf in 1941.

-A story of “social inequity and opportunity in America" set during the Great Depression, Mildred Pierce follows the trajectory of a lower-middle class divorcee with two children in her tragic struggle to achieve financial and personal success.
-The novel is one of four major works Cain wrote featuring opera as a key component in the plot (Serenade (1937), Career in C Major (1938) and The Moth (1948) are the others.)
+A story of "social inequity and opportunity in America" set during the Great Depression, Mildred Pierce follows the trajectory of a lower-middle class divorcée with two children in her tragic struggle to achieve financial and personal success.
+The novel is one of four major works Cain wrote featuring opera as a key component in the plot.
+(Serenade (1937), Career in C Major (1938) and The Moth (1948) are the others.)

-Mildred Pierce is Cain’s first effort to write a novel in the third-person narrative form, a departure from his earlier works of the 1930s, all of them confessional narratives written in the first-person.
+Mildred Pierce is Cain's first effort to write a novel in the third-person narrative form, a departure from his earlier works of the 1930s, all of them confessional narratives written in the first-person.

 Plot

 Set in Glendale, California, in the 1930s, the book is the story of a middle-class housewife, Mildred Pierce, and her attempts to maintain her family's social position during the Great Depression.

 Mildred separates from Bert, her unemployed husband, and sets out to support herself and her children.
 After a difficult search, she finds a job as a waitress but worries that it is beneath her middle class station.
 More than that, she worries that her ambitious and increasingly pretentious elder daughter, Veda, will think her new job is demeaning.
-Mildred encounters both success and failure as she opens three successful restaurants, operates a pie-selling business and copes with the death of her younger daughter, Ray.
+Mildred encounters success and failure as she opens three successful restaurants, operates a pie-selling business and copes with the death of her younger daughter, Ray.
 Veda enjoys Mildred's newfound success but increasingly turns ungrateful, demanding more and more from her hard-working mother while openly condemning her and anyone else who must work for a living.

 When Mildred discovers Veda's plot to blackmail a wealthy family with a fake pregnancy, she kicks her out of their house.
 Veda, who has been training to become an opera singer, goes on to great fame, and Mildred's increasing obsession with her daughter leads her to use her former lover, Monty (a man who, like Mildred, lost his family's wealth at the start of the Depression), and his social connections to bring Veda back into her life.
 Unfortunately, this means buying Monty's family estate and using her earnings to pay for Veda's extravagances.
-Mildred and Monty marry, but things go sour as her lavish lifestyle and neglect of her businesses impact the company's profits.
+Mildred and Monty marry, but things go sour as her lavish lifestyle and neglect of her businesses undermine the company's profits.
 Creditors line up, led by Wally, a former business associate of Bert's, with whom Mildred had a brief affair upon their separation.
-With no one to turn to, Mildred confesses to Bert that she has been embezzling money from her company in order to buy Veda's love.
+With no one to turn to, Mildred confesses to Bert that she has been embezzling money from her company to buy Veda's love.